 the second argument is a lambda function.
 The [&]

-ensures that any variable defined outside the loop are captured by reference so they can be used inside the lamda function.
+ensures that any variable defined outside the loop are captured by reference so they can be used inside the lambda function.

 It is also common to need to iterate over a subset of grid points.
 Such a subset can be created using the syntax described above, however IdxRange